zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/mendix-sso.md

 The URL, `{myURL}` is added as the `continuation={myURL}` parameter to the endpoint.

 For example, if your app "myapp" contains a profile page (`myprofile`) which has a deeplink to it, you could redirect the end-user to their profile page after login like this: `https://myapp.mendixcloud.com/openid/login?continuation=https://myapp.mendixcloud.com/link/myprofile`

+For Studio Pro 10.6 and above, ensure you use Mendix SSO module version 10.1 or above, as the DeepLink module has been deprecated and replaced with page URLs.
+Specify the continuation URL accordingly, as described in the [URL](/refguide/page-properties/#url) section of the *Page Properties*.

 #### Continuation URL Validation